SummerSlam (2016): Storylines

 On the August 2 episode of SmackDown, Apollo Crews defeated Baron Corbin and Kalisto in a triple threat match to earn an Intercontinental Championship match against The Miz at SummerSlam.

-On the July 25 episode of Raw, The New Day were celebrating in the ring on becoming the longest reigning WWE Tag Team Champions.
+On the July 25 episode of Raw, The New Day (Kofi Kingston, Big E, and Xavier Woods) were celebrating in the ring on becoming the longest reigning WWE Tag Team Champions.
 While celebrating with a fan, Luke Gallows and Karl Anderson attacked all three members of New Day.
-The following week on Raw, Big E and Kofi Kingston defeated Gallows and Anderson.
+The following week on Raw, Big E and Kingston defeated Gallows and Anderson.
 Gallows and Anderson then attacked all three members of New Day, finishing with Gallows and Anderson pulling Big E groin-first into the ring post, causing a contusion in Big E's groin.
-On August 8, Xavier Woods and Kingston were scheduled to defend the WWE Tag Team Championship against Gallows and Anderson at SummerSlam.
+On August 8, Woods and Kingston were scheduled to defend the WWE Tag Team Championship against Gallows and Anderson at SummerSlam.

 After losing to Cesaro on the August 1 episode of Raw, Sheamus attacked Cesaro.
 On the August 8 episode of Raw, Cesaro defeated Sheamus again, but lost a match for the United States Championship against Rusev after interference from Sheamus.
 On the August 15 episode of Raw, Cesaro distracted Sheamus, costing him a match against Sami Zayn.
 During an ensuing argument, Raw General Manager Mick Foley scheduled a Best-of-Seven Series between the two, with the first match taking place at SummerSlam.
 On August 19, the match was moved to the SummerSlam Kickoff pre-show.

 Eva Marie was drafted to SmackDown, but for several episodes, circumstances, including a pulled hamstring and a wardrobe malfunction, prevented her from making her in-ring debut.
 On the August 16 episode, Eva Marie no-showed for her match against Naomi.
 Later that night, Becky Lynch and Carmella took on Natalya and Alexa Bliss; during the match, Marie appeared on the entrance ramp.
 Naomi then appeared and started to chase Marie, passing the ring at one point.
-During the confusion, Becky applied her "Dis-Arm-Her" on Natalya, who submitted.
+During the confusion, Lynch applied her "Dis-Arm-Her" on Natalya, who submitted.
 Later on, a six-woman tag team match was scheduled for SummerSlam.
 On August 18, Marie was suspended for 30 days due to a violation of WWE's wellness policy, taking her out of the match.
-In light of this, WWE's advertising was intentionally vague about whether the match would be turned into a three-on-two handicap or if Natalya and Alexa would have a third partner.
+In light of this, WWE's advertising was intentionally vague about whether the match would be turned into a three-on-two handicap or if Natalya and Bliss would have a third partner.

-On the August 16 episode of SmackDown, American Alpha, The Hype Bros, and The Usos defeated Breezango, The Ascension, and The Vaudevillains.
+On the August 16 episode of SmackDown, American Alpha (Chad Gable and Jason Jordan), The Hype Bros (Zack Ryder and Mojo Rawley), and The Usos (Jey Uso and Jimmy Uso) defeated Breezango (Tyler Breeze and Fandango), The Ascension (Konnor and Viktor), and The Vaudevillains (Aiden English and Simon Gotch).
 On August 19, a rematch was scheduled for the SummerSlam Kickoff pre-show.
 On the same show, Jon Stewart, who had been SummerSlam's guest host the previous year, was announced to be returning to the event as a special guest.